matuzo/matuzoat/src/blog/2021/element-diversity.md

 ---
 title: "Element diversity"
 permalink: blog/{{ title | slug }}/index.html
+meta:
-metadescription: 'Some thoughts on why we use the div element so much.'
+  description: 'Some thoughts on why we use the div element so much.'
+  image: sm_elementdiversity.png
 teaser: 'Did you know that there are 112 elements in HTML?!'
 date: 2021-09-02T12:38:54.969Z
 tags:
   - blog
-  - posts
   - html
-image: articles/sm_elementdiversity.png
 ---
 ```html
 <div id="appRoot">